spotwise/railyard/README.md

 * 2014-10-03 Support for Bootstrap 3
 * 2014-12-20 Added support for Google+
 * 2015-01-23 Improved handling of multiple authentication providers
+* 2015-02-27 New theme with support for full width hero image
+* 2015-05-28 Various layout fixes